webthethird/diamond-singlecut-hardhat/README.md

 ### How the scripts/deploy.js script works

-1. DiamondCutFacet is deployed.
-1. The diamond is deployed, passing as arguments to the diamond constructor the owner address of the diamond and the DiamondCutFacet address.
-DiamondCutFacet has the `diamondCut` external function which is used to upgrade the diamond to add more functions.
 1. The `DiamondInit` contract is deployed.
 This contains an `init` function which is called on the first diamond upgrade to initialize state of some state variables.
 Information on how the `diamondCut` function works is here: https://eips.ethereum.org/EIPS/eip-2535#diamond-interface
-1. Facets are deployed.
-1. The diamond is upgraded.
-The `diamondCut` function is used to add functions from facets to the diamond.
-In addition the `diamondCut` function calls the `init` function from the `DiamondInit` contract using `delegatecall` to initialize state variables.
+2. Facets are deployed. _Note: this single-cut implementation does not deploy a `DiamondCut` facet, so all facets must be deployed before the diamond itself._
+3. The diamond is deployed, passing as arguments to the diamond constructor the owner address of the diamond, the `DiamondInit` contract address, the `calldata` to pass along to the `init` function, and an array of `FacetCut` structs containing all the necessary data for adding all of the facets in the constructor.
+4. A function call is made to the `test2Func1` function in the `Test2Facet` contract

 How a diamond is deployed is not part of the EIP-2535 Diamonds standard.
 This implementation shows a usable example.